otavo002-xamk/portfolio-server/README.md

 This project holds a backend-server for Portfolio 2023 project.
 The "/\_api" endpoints handle the requests to MySQL database.
 The "/nasa_api" endpoint handles the requests to NASA API.
 Install dependencies by entering 'npm install' command to CLI in the project's root folder.
 Before starting the server ensure:

     1. you have MySQL server installed and it's up and running.
+    2. You have created a NASA API key in NASA's web page api.nasa.gov.
-    2. you have created a .env file in the project's root directory with required information, for example:
+    3. you have created a .env file in the project's root directory with required information, for example:

         PORT=3001
         HOST='localhost'